 Centaur Media plc is the holding company of the Group.
 Centaur Communications Limited, which is a wholly owned subsidiary of Centaur Media plc, is the main operating company for the Group.

-Centaur is headquartered in London, where approximately 56% of employees are based with another 14% based at home in the UK and 1% in its office in New York, USA.
-The Group had an annual reported revenue of £70.5 million for the year ended 31 December 2018.
+Centaur is headquartered in London, where approximately 49% of employees are based with another 14% based at home in the UK and 1% in its office in New York, USA.
+The Group had an annual reported revenue of £48.9m for the year ended 31 December 2019.

 Our Supply Chain

-The services provided to the Group by suppliers include print and distribution of our products, IT services, venue hire, event/exhibition set-up services, catering, AV production services, entertainment providers and digital event platforms.
+The services provided to the Group by suppliers include content development and research, electronic distribution of our products, IT services, venue hire, event/exhibition set-up services, catering, AV production services, entertainment providers and digital event platforms.
 In addition, the Group also uses IT contractors and consultants in parts of the business.
 Building facilities support (including cleaners, security and office furniture) are provided by WeWork who have their own policy.

 Goods purchased by the Group include IT equipment and merchandise for our events and exhibitions.
 These are typically purchased from large multinational corporations which have their own supply chain principles and ethical standards.

 Given the nature and primary locations of Centaur’s business, we believe the risk of modern slavery in our supply chain is very low compared with businesses operating in other sectors and geographies.

 Our Anti-Slavery and Human Trafficking Policy and training

 Centaur adopted an Anti-Slavery and Human Trafficking Policy (the “Policy”) in 2017 which was made available to all employees on Centaur’s intranet.
 Information of this Policy, and on the risk our business faces from modern slavery in its supply chains, will form part of the induction process for all new employees who join us.